jamespfennell/realtimerail.nyc/README.md

 The codebase was started using `create-react-app`.
-Assuming that you have `node` installed, the development server can be launched using:
+Assuming that you have `node` installed, the development server listing on port 3000 can be launched using:
 ```
 npm start
 ```